pro-react/react-app-boilerplate/README.md

 ### Objective

-This boilerplate is purposefully simple to show the minimal configuration create React Applications.
-Since it's main use is for learning React, it is opinionated to create a better developer experience over performance.
+This boilerplate is purposefully simple to show the minimal setup needed to create React Applications.
+Since its main usage is for React learning, it is opinionated to create a better developer experience over build speed.

 ### Usage